← writing

 • add 1 to w2w_2 → score changes by 76

-so we want Δw\Delta\mathbf{w} to have a big positive dot product with yxy\mathbf{x}.
+so we want Δw\Delta\mathbf{w} to have a big positive dot product with yxy{\xx \mathbf{x}}.

-if you hold the step size fixed (say, Δw=1\|\Delta\mathbf{w}\| = 1), the dot product Δw(yx)=Δwxcosθ\Delta\mathbf{w}^\top (y\mathbf{x}) = \|\Delta\mathbf{w}\|\,\|\mathbf{x}\|\cos\theta is maximized at θ=0\theta = 0 — when Δw\Delta\mathbf{w} points in the same direction as yxy\mathbf{x}. just like the flashlight beam in 1.3, we want to physically rotate the weights to point exactly at the missed example.
+if you hold the step size fixed (say, Δw=1\|\Delta\mathbf{w}\| = 1), the dot product Δw(yx)=Δwxcosθ\Delta\mathbf{w}^\top (y{\xx \mathbf{x}}) = \|\Delta\mathbf{w}\|\,\|{\xx \mathbf{x}}\|\cos\theta is maximized at θ=0\theta = 0, when Δw\Delta\mathbf{w} points in the same direction as yxy{\xx \mathbf{x}}. just like the flashlight beam in 1.3, we want to physically rotate the weights to point exactly at the missed example.

-point Δw\Delta\mathbf{w} directly at yxy\mathbf{x}, scaled by η\eta (the learning rate).
+point Δw\Delta\mathbf{w} directly at yxy{\xx \mathbf{x}}, scaled by a positive number η\eta that you choose (the learning rate: how big a step to take).

 ww+ηyx{\ww \mathbf{w}} \leftarrow {\ww \mathbf{w}} + \eta \cdot y \cdot {\xx \mathbf{x}}